 Tom and Nancy Clark’s Rancho San Miguel is one of the leading stallion stations in California.
 250-acres nestled in the coastal foothills northwest of Paso Robles where warm days are cooled by evening breezes of the Pacific Ocean.
 This central location allows the farm to serve clients from both the northern and southern regions of the state.

 Rancho San Miguel is led by its General Manager Dennis Yokum.
-Gerardo Guerra, Sydnee Brown, Lindsay Boutwell, and Johanna Young round out the outstanding and experienced management staff.
+Sydnee Brown, Gerardo Guerra, Ciriaco Cisneros, Johanna Young and Billie Evans round out the outstanding and experienced management staff.

 The 2020 Rancho San Miguel stallion roster consists of: Sir Prancealot, Curlin to Mischief, Danzing Candy, Golden Balls (IRE), Northern Causeway, Richard’s Kid, Slew’s Tiznow, Tom’s Tribute and U S Ranger.